open/close all folders

-- The Ur Example is Lucian's True Story, the first work of western fiction about a voyage to the moon.
+- The Ur-Example is Lucian's True History, the first work of western fiction about a voyage to the moon.

 - Orlando Furioso, loosely based on the era of Charlemagne, has the knight Astolfo fly to the Moon on a hippogriff.